nomad-coe/electronic-parsers/electronicparsers/octopus/README.md

 This is a NOMAD parser for [Octopus](https://octopus-code.org/).
 It will read Octopus input and output files and provide all information in NOMAD's unified Metainfo based Archive format.

-For Octopus please provide at least the files from this table if applicable to your calculations (remember that you can provide more files if you want):
+For Octopus please provide at least the files from this table, if applicable (remember that you always can provide additional files if you want):

 |Input Filename| Description|
 |--- | --- |